Rabbi Isaac Entin

 In addition to his time at Columbus Torah Academy, Rabbi Weitz served the Columbus community as Director of Inreach for Beth Jacob Congregation, creating educational programs and assisting the senior rabbi with the community’s lifecycle events.

 Coordinator of Student Needs

-Ms. Afriat knows Torah Academy well, having served as both a classroom teacher and as our Reading Specialist for the past 8 years.
+Ms. Afriat has served as both a classroom teacher and as our Reading Specialist for 8 years.
 Ms. Afriat has 10 years of experience in Education.
 She began her career as a 4Y preschool teacher in Devon, PA before going on an adventure abroad to teach 2nd grade at an international school in Honduras.
 She has been at Torah Academy since returning home, where she taught 3rd grade for four years, and during the past four years she has been working as the reading specialist, teaching children in grades 1-3 and assisting colleagues with reading questions and assessments across grade levels.
 She received her BS from Boston University School of Education and a Master’s degree with reading specialist certification from Cabrini College.

 As our Reading Specialist, Ms. Afriat demonstrates an expert handle on current theory, as well as an excellent rapport with students and parents alike.
 She has been an invaluable asset in team meetings and special needs meetings.
 Her commitment to each individual child’s success has earned her the respect of her colleagues, her students and their families.
 It is most important to note that throughout our search, it was Ms. Afriat who won the confidence of myself, our administrative team and lay leadership alike.